laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 Download a binary image release from https://github.com/laroche/arm-devel-infrastructure/releases.

-Raspberry-Pi 3A and 3A+ should boot this image fine from a SD-card or from a USB-stick.
+Raspberry Pi 3 Model B and B+ should boot this image fine from a SD-card or from a USB-stick.
 Here some information on how to write this image from a Linux machine.

 Normally the SD-card or USB-sticks are named devices like /dev/sdX.
 Make sure you really find the correct device and not overwrite your harddisk or other